Dhyanesh-Panchal/OS_revision_and_linux_commands/Commands/System/sar.md

 # `sar` System Activity Report
+- `sar` is a part of `sysstat` package and it needs data collection to be enabled.
 - The `sar` command is used to collect, report, and save system activity information.
 It can report CPU utilization, memory usage, I/O activity, and much more over time.

 | Flag     | Description                                                                 |